- What Causes the “This PC Can’t Run Windows 11?” Issue?

 Turning On TPM and Secure Boot

-Note: TPM 2.0 could be active and Secure Boot could be turned off on some computers.
-This is the case with some Windows 10 machines running applications that don’t work properly with Secure Boot.
+Note: TPM 2.0 could be active, and Secure Boot could be turned off on some computers.
+This is the case with some Windows 10 machines running applications that don’t work correctly with Secure Boot.

 For example, if you’ve ever recovered or reinstalled your OS using a bootable USB drive created with Rufus, Secure Boot is likely turned off.